with the Brain

 - Responsible for planning and executing motor movements.

 - What will the Link do?

 - We are designing the Link to connect to thousands of neurons in the brain.
 It will be able to record the activity of these neurons, process these signals in real time, and translate intended movements directly into the control of an external device.
-As a first application of this technology, we plan to help people with severe spinal cord injury by giving them the ability to control computers and mobile devices directly with their brains.
+As a first application of this technology, we plan to help people with quadriplegia by giving them the ability to control computers and mobile devices directly with their brains.
 We would start by recording neural activity in the brain’s movement areas.
 As users think about moving their arms or hands, we would decode those intentions, which would be sent over Bluetooth to the user’s computer.
 Users would initially learn to control a virtual mouse.
 Later, as users get more practice and our adaptive decoding algorithms continue to improve, we expect that users would be able to control multiple devices, including a keyboard or a game controller.

 - Who will the Link help?

 - We expect our first application to be computer control for people with quadriplegia to control a point-and-click computer cursor.
 We believe there are many other potential future applications for the Link.
 These include restoring motor and sensory function and the treatment of neurological disorders.

 - Will the Link be safe?

 We have not yet begun clinical trials, and so we do not have safety data in humans.
 But safety has been at the core of the design process.
 In particular, the Link includes technical innovations for improving the safety of the surgical procedure compared to existing BMI devices or traditional neurosurgery.
 Here are a few examples.